JamesWoolfenden/terraform-digitalocean-compute/README.md

 This is just a very basic example for how to provision a droplet in DigitalOcean, It requires a Personal Access token that is added as an environment variable:
 **DIGITALOCEAN_ACCESS_TOKEN**

-It's adapted from a Rancher example.
+Inspired by a Rancher example.

 Include **module.compute.tf** this repository as a module in your existing terraform code: